hackintoshrao/dgraph-tutorials/getting-started/2/README.md

 I hope you of all had found enjoyed the learning.
 Before we wrap up here's a sneak peek into our next tutorial.

 Go to the schema tab on the left, did we add any entry into the schema?

 ![schema](./images/schema.png)

+How does schema's work in Dgraph?

-How about finding a predicate based on its value?
+Also, how about finding a predicate based on its value?
 Like, find a node with the name `Michael`?

 Sounds interesting?
 Let's learn about schemas, string indexes, and advanced querying in Dgraph in our next tutorial.